 A screening is not a diagnosis.
 A screening only identifies those students who need intervention and those who don’t.
 Follow up with an expert for an official diagnosis.

 Whatever the results, keep in mind that teaching foundational phonics benefits every student.
 Whether you’re using a balanced-literacy approach, personalized learning, or a station-rotation model, be sure to carve out time for explicit and systematic teaching of phonics.
-Follow the International Dyslexia Association’s recommendations for a structured program that teaches phonology, morphology, phonics, letter sounds, fluency, and reading comprehension.
+Follow the International Dyslexia Association’s recommendations for a structured literacy program that teaches phonology, morphology, phonics, letter sounds, fluency, and reading comprehension.
 For strategies based in the science of reading, check out the U.S. Department of Education’s What Works Clearinghouse.
 Inquire within your school district or state department of education about dyslexia advisors who can recommend local resources.

 For more information on testing for dyslexia in schools, listen in on this webinar with award-winning educator and administrator Dr. Suzanne Jimenez.

 Check out the AI-powered Amira, an intelligent reading assistant that can screen an entire group for dyslexia in less than five minutes.
 You can get a free demo here.
+Read more about how HMH programs can support a dyslexia curriculum.